Black Spider : le criminel miroir de Batman

 Black Spider: Batman's mirror criminal

-In Batman's vast gallery of enemies, some criminals stand out not for their madness or extravagance, but for their disturbing resemblance to the Dark Knight.
+In Batman 's vast gallery of enemies, some criminals stand out not for their madness or extravagance, but for their disturbing resemblance to the Dark Knight.
 This is the case of Black Spider , a dark and complex character who embodies a kind of rogue Batman .
-Where Bruce Wayne uses his talents and resources to protect Gotham, Black Spider chooses a radical path, mixing summary justice with criminal excess.
+Where Bruce Wayne uses his talents and resources to protect Gotham, Black Spider chooses a radical path, mixing summary justice with criminal excesses.

 Created in the 1970s, Black Spider is often presented as a mirror image of Batman: he shares his penchant for nighttime stalking, his physical skills, and his arsenal, but his methods lean toward the dark side.
 For him, the end justifies the means, even if it means crossing the line that Batman insists he must never cross.
 This philosophy makes him a formidable and unpredictable adversary, blurring the lines between vigilante and criminal.